 Table 5 shows that for the majority of the sub-groups current care either dominates or MCST is associated with a very high incremental cost per unit of increase in HRQoL.
 The exceptions are where we consider comparisons for those who live alone, where treatment on average dominates or where the incremental cost per unit of effect gained is modest.
 Other exceptions are for the comparisons for those within a care home using the Proxy DEMQOL and those in the upper 50% of scores at baseline using the ADAS-COG using the QoL-AD and Proxy DEMQOL.

 Because of the small sample sizes, the results in Table 5 are associated with considerable uncertainty.
-Cost-effectiveness acceptability curves are therefore presented in tabular form (columns showing probability cost-effectiveness given society’s willingness to pay for a QALY estimated using EQ-5D-3L for each sub-group.)
+Cost-effectiveness acceptability curves are presented in tabular form (columns showing probability cost-effectiveness given society’s willingness to pay for a QALY estimated using EQ-5D-3L for each sub-group.)
 In addition, Figure 1 shows the cost-effectiveness acceptability curves in a graphical format.
 Only for those that live alone is there a probability that treatment is likely to be cost-effective.

 EVSI: